 Middlesex Cricket - Code for Volunteers

 Middlesex Cricket takes its role as a provider of cricket for under-18s very seriously.
 Their wellbeing is paramount in all decisions taken by us.
-All children, young people and/or adults at risk, we come into contact with have the same protection regardless of age, ability, gender, gender expression, race, religion, belief, sexual orientation or socio-economic background.
+All children, young people and/or adults at risk, we encounter have the same protection regardless of age, ability, gender, gender expression, race, religion, belief, sexual orientation, or socio-economic background.
 Middlesex Cricket also commits to safeguarding adults at risk.

 Who this Code of Conduct applies to?

 This Code of Conduct applies to all volunteers, as safeguarding is everyone’s responsibility.

 It is our expectation that all our volunteers sign a code of conduct and will always act in the best interests of children, young people and/or adults at risk as outlined within the ECB Safe hands document.
 The welfare of children, and young people must always be paramount.
 We also expect our volunteers to act in the best interests of adults at risk in cricket.

 • Read and comply with the ECB Safe Hands Policy.